sdambo-git/spc-x-host-configuration/README.md

 # Spectrum-X Host Configuration on OpenShift

-**Goal**: The goal of this document is to document completely the steps to getting a host ready for Spectrum-X.
+**Goal**: The goal of this document is to document the configuration steps to make OpenShift worker nodes configured for Spectrum-X Single Plane.

 ## Workflow Sections